 educate equip enable

-An old minister was trying to inspire his unmotivated congregation.
+An old pastor was trying to inspire his unmotivated congregation.
 He said, "This church must get up and walk."
 "Amen," a pious looking deacon shouted.
 "Let her walk."
 Encouraged by the support, the minister said, "This church must run."
 "Amen, let her run," said the deacon.
 "More than that," shouted the preacher, warming to his message, "This church must fly."
 "Amen," the deacon yelled again.
 "Let her fly!"
 The minister was now ready to reveal his plan.
 "Brethren, it takes money to make a church fly," he said.
 "Amen" said the deacon.
 "Let her walk."

 A famous philanthropist was once asked, "How are you able to give so much and still have so much?"
 "Well," the generous man replied, "as I shovel out, He shovels in and the Lord has a bigger shovel than I have."